-IABEL DESC RIPTIO N SSID Name This displays an SSID associated with this radio.
+IABEL DESC RIPTIO N SSID Detail This list shows information about all the WiFi clients that have connected to the specified radio over the preceding 24 hours.
+This is the items sequential number in the list.
+It has no bearing on the actual data in this list.
+SSID Name This displays an SSID associated with this radio.
 There can be up to eight maximum.
 BSSID This displays a BSSID associated with this radio.
 The BSSID is tied to the SSID.
 Security Mode This displays the security mode in which the SSID is operating.
 VLAN This displays the VLAN ID associated with the SSID.
 Traffic Statistics This graph displays the overall traffic information of the radio over the preceding 24 hours.
 Kbps/Mbps This y-axis represents the amount of data moved across this radio in megabytes per second.
 Time This x-axis represents the amount of time over which the data moved across this radio.
+TX This line represents traffic transmitted from the Zyxel Device on this radio.
+RX This line represents the traffic received by the Zyxel Device on this radio.
 Station Count This graph displays the connected station information of the radio over the preceding 24 hours Stations The y-axis represents the number of connected stations.
 Time The x-axis shows the time period over which a station was connected.
 Last Update This field displays the date and time the information in the window was last updated.
 OK Click this to close this window.
 Cancel Click this to close this window.

-8.5 Station List
+9.5 Station List